rvaiya/warpd/man.md

 # Overview

 Warp has several modes which can be used to control the keyboard.
-The two main modes are 'grid mode' and 'hint mode' which are used to position the cursor before the user is dropped in to 'discrete mode' (either by pressing a mouse button in the case of grid mode or by selecting a label in the case of hint mode) for further manipulation .
-While in 'discrete mode' the user can move the cursor by a fixed (configurable) interval by using the discrete movement keys (hjkl) and finally simulate a mouse click by pressing one of `buttons` (defualt: m, comma, period). 'discrete mode' can also be activated and used on its own to facilitate short distance pointer control by pressing its dedicated activation key (see `Config Options`).
+The two main modes are *grid mode* and *hint mode* which are used to position the cursor before the user is dropped in to *discrete mode* (either by pressing a mouse button in the case of grid mode or by selecting a label in the case of hint mode) for further manipulation.
+While in discrete mode the user can move the cursor by a fixed (configurable) interval by using the discrete movement keys (hjkl) and finally simulate a mouse click by pressing one of `buttons` (default: m, comma, period). discrete mode can also be activated and used on its own to facilitate short distance pointer control by pressing its dedicated activation key (see **Config Options**).

 ## Grid Mode (M-x)

-By default `warp` divides the screen into a 2x2 grid which can.
+By default grid mode divides the screen into a 2x2 grid.
 Each time a key is pressed the grid shrinks to cover the targetted area.
 Once the pointer covers the target `m` can be pressed to simulate a mouse click.